vust

 Write Landing Page Headlines with AI

 Describe your product, the visitor's pain and your differentiator to @vustbot in Telegram, then request 10 landing page headlines with matching subheads.
-Switch models mid-chat — Claude, Gemini, GPT-5-class — to widen the pool, shortlist the two clearest, and pay only for each generation in sparks; no subscription required.
+Switch models mid-chat — Claude, Gemini, GPT-5-class — to widen the pool, shortlist the two clearest, and pay only for each generation in Balance; no subscription required.

 A landing page headline carries more conversion weight per word than anything else you'll write this quarter.
 The bottleneck is rarely writing one — it's producing enough genuinely different angles to find the one that isn't about you but about the visitor.